Mean Field Games in Nudge Systems for Societal Networks: Optimal Value Function

+Under the mean field assumption, the actions of all agents besides $i$ are drawn from a distribution $\rho$ independently of each other.
+Also, the agent uses a prospect function to estimate the probabilities of winning and losing at the lottery.
+We can then drop the index of the agent $i$ and the dynamic program that the agent in prospect theory needs to solve is given by the following Bellman equation

-Note that $p_{\rho, a}(x)$ is a result of a lottery that we described in detail in Section \ref{sec:lottery}, and $\phi(\cdot)$ is the weighting function, which overweights small probabilities (win the lottery) and underweights moderate an high probabilities (lose the lottery).
-Here we use the weighting function defined in~(\ref{eq:weighting}).
+Note that $p_{\rho, a}(x)$ is a result of a lottery that we described in detail in Section \ref{sec:lottery}, and $\phi(\cdot)$ is the weighting function, which overweights small probabilities (of winning the lottery) and underweights moderate and high probabilities (of losing the lottery).
+Here, we use the weighting function defined in~(\ref{eq:weighting}).

 First, we need to define a set of functions as

 where $\Omega(x)=\max\{|u(x)|, 1 \}$.
 Note that $\Phi$ is a Banach space with $\Omega-$norm,

 Also define the Bellman operator $T_\rho$ as